Thursday, October 25, 2012

 Till the gossamer thread you fling catch somewhere, O my soul.

-This poem is not only about a spider; Whitman tells us that spider is a metaphor for the human soul, which also explores and tries to connect.
-Whitman describes the vulnerability of the soul in this vast realm of existence.
-He tries to find ways to accommodate the soul and find a place for it amongst the rest of the soul-filled world, hence the bit about venturing, seeking, and connecting in this measureless ocean of space.
-With the use of lots of imagery and figure of speech (metaphor), it portrays a deeper human emotion.
+This poem is not only about a spider.
+Whitman tells us that the spider is a metaphor for the human soul, which also explores and tries to connect.
+He describes the vulnerability of the soul in this vast realm of existence and tries to find ways to accommodate the soul—to find a place for it among the rest of the soul-filled world.
+Hence the references to venturing, seeking, and connecting in this measureless ocean of space.
+Through the use of vivid imagery and figurative language (specifically metaphor), Whitman portrays a deeper human emotion.

-The poem is about hard work, exploration, spirituality and the man and the natural world.
+In essence, the poem speaks about hard work, exploration, spirituality, and the relationship between man and the natural world.

 1 comment: